a woman using vacuum

 Listen To A Podcast While Cleaning

 If you’re not in the mood for music, try listening to a podcast while you clean.
-There are podcasts on almost every topic, so you’re sure to find something interesting.
-You can play a podcast on your phone, tablet, or computer while you clean.
+Podcasts on almost every topic are available, so you’re sure to find something interesting.
+Play a podcast on your phone, tablet, or computer while you clean.

 Take Pictures Of Your Progress

 Taking pictures of your progress can be a great way to stay motivated while you clean.
-It will show you how far you’ve come and give you a sense of accomplishment about what you’ve achieved so far.
+It reveals how far you’ve come, giving you a sense of accomplishment about what you’ve achieved so far.

 Invite A Friend Over To Help

-Cleaning can be more enjoyable when you have someone to help you.
-Invite a friend over to help you tackle your cleaning tasks.
-You can catch up while you clean and make the task go by faster.
+Cleaning can be more enjoyable when you have someone to help.
+Get the kids to participate, or invite a friend over to help tackle your cleaning tasks.
+You can catch up while you clean, and it makes the task go faster.
 Plus, it’s always more fun to clean with a friend.
 Afterward, enjoy rewarding your helpful assistant with an evening out on the town.

 Get rid of dust and cobwebs fast in hard-to-reach places with this unique toolset.